|

 170-acre farm in Union County, Indiana south of the

-wagons and farming.
+the United States in 1840.
 Orville remembered that his

 grandfather's farm was like a small village with